802 & 806 Eighth Street & 809 Eighth Avenue

 Will these units be non-strata lots?
 If not, has the city considered introducing non-strata row houses in future infill projects?

-Hyggelig asked over 1 year ago
+Hyggelig asked almost 2 years ago

 Thank you for your questions – for the proposed development at 802 & 806 Eighth Street and 809 Eighth Avenue, the individual townhouse units would be stratified, while the heritage house proposed to be restored would be placed on its own subdivided lot.
 As part of the City’s broader Infill Housing Program, both townhouses (strata title developments) and rowhouses (fee simple developments – no strata) are currently permitted under the Residential – Infill Townhouse (RT) and Residential – Ground Oriented Infill Housing (RGO) designations.